Which Microsoft Office Version to Get

 The Microsoft 365 plan has two versions – one for personal use and one for family use.

-This plan costs $69.99 for a yearly subscription or $6.99 a month, and is preset for automatic renewal.
+This plan costs $69.99 for a yearly subscription or $6.99 monthly and is preset for automatic renewal.

 Microsoft 365 Family covers up to 6 people.
 You can store 1TB of data in OneDrive per person, up to 6TB.
-You also have access to the Microsoft Family Safety mobile app, which allows you to receive key alerts for program use and data security across all profiles.
+You can also access the Microsoft Family Safety mobile app, which allows you to receive key alerts for program use and data security across all profiles.

 This plan costs $99.99 for a yearly subscription, or $9.99 per month, and is preset for automatic renewal.
 You can try it for one month for free.